Kuanhao-Chao/LiftOn/docs/source/content/same_species_liftover/liftover_rice_plant.rst

 Finding extra copies of lift-over features
 -------------------------------------------------

 LiftOn also has a module to find extra copies by using `intervaltree <https://github.com/chaimleib/intervaltree>`_, `Liftoff <https://academic.oup.com/bioinformatics/article/37/12/1639/6035128?login=true>`_, and `miniprot <https://academic.oup.com/bioinformatics/article/39/1/btad014/6989621>`_.
 The Circos plot in :numref:`figure-rice_circos` shows their relative positions between the two genomes.
-The plot illustrates that the extra copies were predominantly located on the same chromosomes in both [REFERENCE] and [TARGET].
+The plot illustrates that the extra copies were predominantly located on the same chromosomes in both IRGSP and ASM2616768.
 The frequency plot of extra copy features are show in :numref:`figure-rice_extra_copy_fq`.

 .. _figure-rice_circos:
 .. figure::  ../../_images/rice/circos_plot.png
     :align:   center
     :scale:  28 %

-    Circos plot illustrating the locations of extra gene copies found on [TARGET] (left side) compared to [REFERENCE] (right side).
+    Circos plot illustrating the locations of extra gene copies found on ASM2616768 (left side) compared to IRGSP (right side).
 Each line shows the location of an extra copy, and lines are color-coded by the chromosome of the original copy.

 |